NiffyArikemi22/Lita-Capstone-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 Excel:
-o PerformED an initial exploration of the sales data by pivot tables to summarize total sales by product, region, and month
+o PerformED an initial exploration of the sales data by pivot tables to summarize total sales by product, region, and month using Pivot Table

+### Exploratory Data Analysis (EDA)
+* Total Sales per Product Category
+* Sales Transactions in Each Region
+* Top Selling Product
+* Revenue per Product
+* Monthly Sales

 SQL queries